winwun/herwindo-website/README.md

 ### Deployment

-This uses wrangler to deploy to cloudflare
+This uses wrangler to deploy to cloudflare pages